Neldv/LSA-assignment/README.md

 summary (cd4_bmi_df)
 ```

-some don't have data for bmi,
+some don't have data for bmi.
 ```{r}
 mean(is.na(cd4_bmi_df$bmi))
 ```
+24.8% of the individuals with a measurement for CD4+ T cell have not reported their BMI.
+We suspect this is mostely due to recall bias as some people don't know their length/weight.

 ```{r}
 install.packages("naniar")  # If not already installed